balena-io/pinejs/README.md

 Please note that `WebResource` is still a work in progress and as such has a few limitations.
 Such as (but not exclusively):

- - When expanding a resource on a webresource, the output content will not be pre-signed (needs to directly get the resource or association table)
  - Filtering for specific filenames or size
  - Deletion of a file may fail and will require to manually delete the file from its storage